fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

         - `High`
     - `rule_description`: (string) the text of the rule
 - `page_metadata`: (dict) metadata associated with the table
-    - `total`: (int) total number of metadata rows these filters found
+    - `total`: (integer) total number of metadata rows these filters found
-    - `page`: (int) the current page requested by the user
+    - `page`: (integer) the current page requested by the user
-    - `limit`: (int) the total number of results to display per page as requested by the user
+    - `limit`: (integer) the total number of results to display per page as requested by the user
     - `submission_id`: (integer) the submission ID selected
     - `files`: ([string]) The file type(s) requested (one for single file, two for cross file)